abdulgig/info_threefold_now/src/collaboration/freeflow_connect/freeflow_connect.md

 ![](img/peer2peer_traffic.png)

 Such a peer-to-peer video conferencing solution has been created and exists on the TF Grid.
-It has been designed and built by the ThreeFold Tech team and will have a one click deployment option
+It has been designed and built by the ThreeFold Tech team and will have a one click deployment option.
+The solution is called **FreeFlow connect**.

 <!--
 ![](./img/connect.png)